sdr-enthusiasts/acars-guide/intro/equipment-needed.md

 ## Bill of Materials

-This is a summary of the hardware you need to start receiving ACARS and VDL-M2 messages
+This is a summary of the hardware you need to start receiving ACARS and VDL-M2 messages:

 * SBC (Raspberry Pi 4, NUC, Dell Optiplex, etc.) with Debian Linux
   * Some SBCs do not have built-in storage, and you will need to add a SD card or SSD